andreyKuzmin-lehamed/stream-games-engine/README.md

 Class extended from State, keep settings and methods of death state of actor.
 ## Rig
 Class for handling position and rotations of gameobject achor points.
-## Skin
-Class for handling image sources of gameobject.
-## Animation
-Class for describing animation variant.